gabriel/GRUnit/README.md

 # GRUnit

 GRUnit is a test framework for iOS which runs as a Test (app) target in your project.
 Its meant to be very similar to XCTest and supports asynchronous testing.
+By default, it is meant to breakpoint on test failure, for easier debugging.

 ![GRUnit-1.0.1](https://raw.githubusercontent.com/gabriel/GRUnit/master/GRUnit-1.0.1.png)